YichaoOU/HemTools/docs/content/NGS_pipelines/capturec.rst

 The last two columns are almost always 1 A, which means that I don't have a SNP defined.

+Make sure there's no empty row in this file.

 ::

 	HS3	11	5305797	5306271	11	5304797	5307271	1	A